 Like other TP-Link routers, the Archer AX50 comes with a standard set of network settings, including Dynamic DNS, port-forwarding, IP reservation, and so on.
 The router also has a built-in VPN server.
 So it’s ready to host a home office.

 HomeCare requires Tether mobile app

-What’s most significant is the HomeCare suite now includes Antivirus, in addition to QoS and Parental Controls which are also available in the Archer AX3000.
+Most significant is that the HomeCare suite now includes Antivirus and QoS and Parental Controls, which are also available in the Archer AX3000.
 All these three are among the best of their type.

-Initially, the Antivirus part was only available as a 3-month trial before users have to pay a subscription-free.
+Initially, the Antivirus part was only available as a 3-month trial before users could pay a subscription-free.
 Starting early May 2020, you still need to log in and subscribe, but the subscription will auto-renew itself when it expires every couple of months.

 TP-Link Archer AX50: Excellent performance

 The Archer AX50 proved to be a much better device compared to its twin sibling.